Brenda Brevitt, Chair of Governors – Co-opted Governor

 I started teaching history, in Plymouth, in 1994.
 In 1998, I moved to London to become head of ICT and network manager at a school in Sutton.
 In 2002, I became an assistant principal in a school on the Isle of Dogs.
 In 2006, I became the deputy headteacher leading a federation of three schools in Lewisham.
 In 2009, I became the principal at Chessington Community College.
 I benefitted from superb teaching at a mixed comprehensive school in the midlands and I am passionately committed to ensuring the children of Chessington also receive an outstanding education.

 I joined CCC as Clerk to the Governing Body in April 2014.
 Prior to this I worked as an Office Manager for a Global Consulting Company for over 27 years.
-I currently have a son in Year 11 and my daughter will be joining CCC in September 2014.
+I currently have a son in Year 12 and my daughter in year 7.
 I very much look forward to working with all the Governors in what will, I am sure, become an outstanding school.